friend1ws/SAVNet/README.md

 ## Introduction

 SAVNet is a software for extracting splicing associated variants (SAVs) from somatic mutation, splicing junction and intron retention data.
-This software has been used for large-scale exome-transcriptome sequence analysis (see our [preprint](https://www.biorxiv.org/content/early/2017/09/28/162560)).
+This software has been used for large-scale exome-transcriptome sequence analysis:

+[A comprehensive characterization of cis-acting splicing-associated variants in human cancer](https://genome.cshlp.org/content/early/2018/07/16/gr.231951.117), Shiraishi et al., Genome Research, 2018.

 ## Documentation